 Commentary: Wayback Machine.

-The Gospel according to Matthew, chapter nineteen, verses three thru twelve.
+The Gospel according to Luke, chapter eighteen, verses thirty-five thru forty-three.

 Commentary: Reflection by Bishop Robert Barron (Word on Fire):

 Friends, today in the Gospel passage we see Jesus' mercy toward the blind man as a hallmark of his ministry.
 Jesus comes as healer, savior, inaugurator of the kingdom.
 He is the embodiment of hope.
 Jesus wanted to connect human suffering to the very source of life and health.
 The energy of God pours through him to the needy.Video reflection by Monsignor James Vlaun (Telecare T.V.): U.S. Conference of Catholic Bishops.

 Now I realize a question may be forming in your mind: "Well, why doesn't he simply cure everyone, then?"
 The answer is obviously wrapped up in the mystery of God's will, but the important point is this: Jesus is healer in many senses, but ultimately in the sense that he heals us from sin and death, not only physical maladies.
 What appears historically in Jesus is an eschatological anticipation, a hint and foreshadowing of what is coming in God's time and in God's way.

 From "Heroes' Words" in 54-Day Basic Training in Holiness by Father Richard Heilman: